shotsakimbo/Ransomware/README.md

 ```
 - **--onefile** makes the exe compact instead of having multiple files
 - **-w** hides the command prompt when the it is running
+# ⚠️DISCLAIMER/WARNING⚠️
+- THIS IS FOR EDUCATIONAL PURPOSES ONLY
+- i am not responsible for malicious use of this program
+- distrubuting this is illegal